 But we should not let it distract from Bwindi's broader biodiversity, a result of its immense olden days and an altitude span from 1,160 to 2,607m.
 The national park has 90 mammal species, including 11 primates, of which the black-and-white colobus, with its lovely flowing white tail, is prominent.

 The Bwindi Reserve is located in south-western Uganda about 540km from Kampala, on the edge of the western rift valley.
 It lies in the Rukungiri, Kabale and Kisoro Districts of Uganda and is most accessible by road.

-This ancient forest is surrounded by intensely cultivted agricultural lands, previously covered by forest vegetation.
+This ancient forest is surrounded by intensely cultivated agricultural lands, previously covered by forest vegetation.

 Bwindi is 51km's north-west from Lake Bunyoni, used as the base for most of our mountain gorilla safaris.
 The Democratic Republic of Congo borders Bwindi on the western side and the nearest town is Kabale, 29 kilometres (18 mi) to the southeast of the park by road.

-The national park consists of two main forested areas connected by a narrow corridor of forest, due to the early conservation management under two seperate protected areas.
+The national park consists of two main forested areas connected by a narrow corridor of forest, due to the early conservation management under two separate protected areas.